Smiling college student with dreadlocks uses his smartphone on a sunny campus walkway.

 • Create an emergency fund to cover unexpected expenses

-Learning how to use a credit card responsibly may help you prevent overspending.
-It may also keep you from accumulating credit card debt, possibly impacting your credit score.
+• Learning how to use a credit card responsibly may help you prevent overspending.
+It may also keep you from accumulating credit card debt, which could impact your credit score.

 Next steps